Double Impact: Cancelled sequel

 Van Damme and Lettich had been discussing a potential sequel for "many years."
-Whilst promoting The Expendables 2 in 2012, Van Damme confirmed a sequel was in the works.
+During a 2011 dinner with Bolo Yeung, Van Damme mentioned that the film would be coming "soon".
+While promoting The Expendables 2 in 2012, Van Damme confirmed a sequel was in the works.
 That same year, Lettich completed a treatment based on a story by Van Damme; "along with 25 pages of screenplay."
 Double Impact 2 was envisioned by Van Damme to be more serious in tone than the original.

 Plans for a sequel fell through as far back as 2015.
 The sequel was "ambitious" and would have been expensive to produce.
 Lettich said "there were a lot of logistical problems.
 Mostly around who owned the rights."
 It turned out that "MGM owned the majority of the rights" and "acquiring them was not going to be cheap."
 Furthermore, "the studio had to be included as a co-partner with any producing entity", which allegedly made the "process even more difficult and complicated" given MGM's apparent unwillingness to financially back the sequel.

 In 2019, a restored 35mm film-version of Double Impact was screened at the Alamo Drafthouse Cinema in Austin, Texas.
 Lettich reaffirmed the cancellation and told fans during the Q&A that "perhaps the biggest reason [a sequel] didn't happen was in fact due to the [original] film's success."